awsdocs/aws-systems-manager-user-guide/doc_source/Explorer.md

 + **AWS Compute Optimizer**

   Data displayed in Explorer includes: a count of **Under provisioned** and **Over provisioned** EC2 instances, optimization findings, on\-demand pricing details, and recommendations for instance type and price\.
++ **AWS Support Center cases**

+  Data displayed in Explorer includes: case ID, severity, status, created time, subject, service, and category\.

+**Note**
+To view AWS Trusted Advisor and AWS Support Center cases in Explorer, you must have either an Enterprise or Business account set up with AWS Support\.

 You can view and manage OpsData sources from the Explorer **Settings** page\.
 For information about setting up and configuring services that populate Explorer widgets with OpsData, see [Setting up related services](Explorer-setup-related-services.md)\.